 Ready to ditch your lackluster staircase for a painted masterpiece?

-I promise you, it’s an easy and stylish update you’ll appreciate for years to come.
-You can paint faux stair runners on both interior and exterior staircases.
+I promise you; it’s an easy and stylish update you’ll appreciate for years to come.
+You can paint faux runners on both interior and exterior staircases.

-I painted my exterior concrete steps in our 1926 Tudor Revival Cottage and I wouldn’t change a thing.
+I painted a concrete runner on my exterior steps in our 1926 Tudor Revival Cottage, and I wouldn’t change a thing.
 Our black and white runner adds a cozy and inviting feel to our entrance.
 There’s also very minimal upkeep!
 So today, I want to show you how you can use paint to create these staircase designs in your own home.

 Y’all ready for some color and pattern?
 Let’s get to it!

-Before you start, make sure you have the following materials and tools:
+Before you start, make sure you have the following materials and tools for your concrete runner:

 For this project, buy masonry or concrete-specific paint.
 These special paints contain binders that expand and attach well with concrete.
 Avoid using exterior house paints because they can crack and peel on concrete.